-The proof is a \emph{coideal generalization} of Lusztig's approach to the existence of the universal R-matrix, see \cite{Lus94}.
-It relies on the use of certain linear maps on $U_q(\fkn^+)$, called skew derivations, which interact nicely with the bialgebra structure of $\Uqg$ as well as the pairing between $U_q(\fkn^+)$ and $U_q(\fkn^-)$, yielding a recursive proof of the existence of each $\Ups_\la$.
-Note that an important step in this proof, the so-called \emph{fundamental lemma of quantum symmetric pairs}, first formulated in \cite[Conj.~2.7]{BK15}, was uniformly established in \cite{BW21} in the Kac-Moody setting.\\
+The proof is a generalization of Lusztig's approach to the universal R-matrix, see \cite{Lus94}.
+The key tool is given by skew derivations, certain linear maps on $U_q(\fkn^+)$ which interact nicely with the bialgebra structure of $\Uqg$, as well as the pairing between $U_q(\fkn^+)$ and $U_q(\fkn^-)$, yielding a recursive proof of the existence of each $\Ups_\la$.
+An important step, the so-called \emph{fundamental lemma of quantum symmetric pairs}, first formulated in \cite[Conj.~2.7]{BK15}, was uniformly established in \cite{BW21} in the Kac-Moody setting.\\

-In \cite{AV22a}, by gauge transformations in terms of an invertible $g \in \End(\FF{}{})$ such that $\Ad(g)$ preserves $\Uqg$, we obtain a family of related cylindrical structures.
+In \cite{BK19}, gauge transformations are implicitly used to obtain a cylindrical structure for any QSP with $\dim(\fkg)<\infty$ and $\psi$ equal to a diagram automorphism.
+In this case, the resulting universal K-matrix acts on $\Mod_{\sf fd}(\Uqg)$, yielding matrix solutions of a constant reflection equation.
+By gauge transformations in terms of an invertible $g \in \End(\FF{}{})$ such that $\Ad(g)$ preserves $\Uqg$, we obtain a family of related cylindrical structures.
 A distinguished example is given by the \emph{semistandard} twist pair, which consists of the coalgebra anti-automorphism $\omega \circ \tau$ and the trivial Drinfeld twist $1 \ot 1$.
-It can be obtained by gauge-transforming by quantum Weyl group operators, see \cite[Sec.~8.10]{AV22a}.
-Note that it was essentially already described in \cite[Sec.~7.2]{BK19} with different conventions.
+It can be obtained by gauge-transforming by quantum Weyl group operators, see \cite[Sec.~8.10]{AV22}.
+Note that it was essentially already described in \cite[Sec.~7.2]{BK19}, up to conventions.